adobe/json-formula/README.md

 [re]generate grammar: `source generate.sh`

-re-save the railroad diagram to the doc folder from vscode
+re-save the railroad diagram to the doc folder from vscode:
+- Context click on the g4 file
+- Choose "Show Railroad Diagram for All Tools
+- From the railroad view choose "Save to HTML"

 If an expression fails to evaluate, follow these steps to debug: